Phases of ice: Crystal structure

 The accepted crystal structure of ordinary ice was first proposed by Linus Pauling in 1935.
 The structure of ice I_{h} is the wurtzite lattice, roughly one of crinkled planes composed of tessellating hexagonal rings, with an oxygen atom on each vertex, and the edges of the rings formed by hydrogen bonds.
 The planes alternate in an ABAB pattern, with B planes being reflections of the A planes along the same axes as the planes themselves.
+The space group is P6_{3}/mmc.
 The distance between oxygen atoms along each bond is about 275 pm and is the same between any two bonded oxygen atoms in the lattice.
 The angle between bonds in the crystal lattice is very close to the tetrahedral angle of 109.5°, which is also quite close to the angle between hydrogen atoms in the water molecule (in the gas phase), which is 105°.

 This tetrahedral bonding angle of the water molecule essentially accounts for the unusually low density of the crystal lattice – it is beneficial for the lattice to be arranged with tetrahedral angles even though there is an energy penalty in the increased volume of the crystal lattice.
 As a result, the large hexagonal rings leave almost enough room for another water molecule to exist inside.
 This gives naturally occurring ice its rare property of being less dense than its liquid form.
 The tetrahedral-angled hydrogen-bonded hexagonal rings are also the mechanism that causes liquid water to be densest at 4 °C. Close to 0 °C, tiny hexagonal ice I_{h}-like lattices form in liquid water, with greater frequency closer to 0 °C. This effect decreases the density of the water, causing it to be densest at 4 °C when the structures form infrequently.

 In the best-known form of ice, ice I_{h}, the crystal structure is characterized by the oxygen atoms forming hexagonal symmetry with near tetrahedral bonding angles.
 This structure is stable down to -268 C, as evidenced by x-ray diffraction and extremely high resolution thermal expansion measurements.
 Ice I_{h} is also stable under applied pressures of up to about 210 MPa where it transitions into ice III or ice II.